 Will my student be able to tell you their side of the story?

 Yes, that is the purpose of the investigation and/or conduct hearing.
-A student who is suspected of a conduct code violation is given the opportunity to meet face-to-face with a representative of the university to discuss the charge at issue and their account of what took place.
-Some students meet with the Office of Student Affairs and Enrollment Management or an equity investigator/Title IX coordinator.
+A student who is suspected of a conduct code violation has the opportunity to meet face-to-face with a representative of the university to discuss the charge at issue and their account of what took place.

 My student was charged criminally.
 Why do they need to go through the student conduct process, too?